Bicycles

 Bicycle routes

 A bicycle route is a public road, or part of one, on which cyclists are encouraged to ride.
-To learn more about this type of road, visit the Bicycle routes page.
+See the bicycle route rules to learn more about this type of road.

 Paved shoulders